-What I Do at Food & Wine: Write the Tasting Room wine column, appear frequently on various TV and radio outlets, think up ideas for wine feature stories and often write them, blog for Mouthing Off, lure other editors into our regular wine tastings.
+What I Do at Food & Wine: Write the Tasting Room wine column, appear frequently on various TV and radio outlets, think up ideas for wine feature stories and often write them, blog, lure other editors into our regular wine tastings.

 Career Turning Point: In 1997 I was working as a cellar rat during harvest at Clos LaChance Wines, up above Saratoga, California, while teaching creative writing at Stanford.
 I was at the winery at about 7 a.m. punching down fermenting Pinot Noir grapes, which is hard, tedious work.
 But the mist was clearing off the mountains in front of me, the air smelled of new Pinot Noir, and I thought to myself, the hell with academia.
 I'm switching to wine.